google/googletest/docs/primer.md

 ```

 The `::testing::InitGoogleTest()` function parses the command line for
-googletest flags, and removes all recognized flags.
+GoogleTest flags, and removes all recognized flags.
 This allows the user to
 control a test program's behavior via various flags, which we'll cover in the
 [AdvancedGuide](advanced.md).
 You **must** call this function before calling
 `RUN_ALL_TESTS()`, or the flags won't be properly initialized.